nhmkdev/KeyCap/README.md

 | Flags | Value | Outputs Count | Flags | Value | (repeats) Flag and value for all outputs |
 | --- | --- | --- | --- | --- | --- |

+#### Flags

+The flags indicate information that modifies the value (alt/shift/ctrl and special functionality when mapping to another output)

+#### Output Count

+This is limited to a byte, so 255 maximum.